hellium01/presto/presto-docs/src/main/sphinx/overview/concepts.rst

 you should have familiarity with concepts such as stages and splits to take full advantage of Presto to execute efficient queries.
-As a Presto administrator or a Presto contributor you should understand how Presto's concepts of stages map to tasks and how tasks contain a set of drivers which process data.
+As a Presto administrator or a Presto contributor you should understand how Presto's concepts of stages delegatedMap to tasks and how tasks contain a set of drivers which process data.

 This section provides a solid definition for the core concepts